SV Stuttgarter

 3-1 in Berlin by Vizemeister BFC Viktoria 1889.
 The club lifted a second

-club changed to its name to its present title.
-Over the next several years
+club changed its name to its present title.
+Over the next several years, Stuttgarter Kickers dominated football in Württemberg.
+In 1933, the ruling Third

 on to reach the final rounds of the national championship.